vega/vega-lite/CONTRIBUTING.md

 ### Looking for a Task to Contribute

-You can find [tasks with the "Help wanted" label in the issue tracker](https://github.com/vega/vega-lite/labels/%F0%9F%99%8F%20Help%20wanted).
+You can find [tasks with the "🙏 Help wanted" label in the issue tracker](https://github.com/vega/vega-lite/labels/%F0%9F%99%8F%20Help%20wanted).
 Please add a comment in an issues if you are planning to work on a major task.

 ### Help Create New Examples